omerwase/Advanced-Lane-Detection/project_report.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The image below demonsrates the full pipeline for lane detection: original image > undistortion > binary transform and threshold > bird's eye view transform > lane detection > unwarp back on to original image.
+The image below demonstrates the full pipeline for lane detection: original image > undistortion > binary transform and threshold > bird's eye view transform > lane detection > unwarp back on to original image.
 The code for this can be found in p4_advanced_lane_lines_final (section 3).

-![alt text][image7]
+![alt text][image8]

 ---